djbrieck/brieckspro/content/posts/instant-pot-coffee/index.md

 Natural release took 46 - 53 minutes

-Need to check the output temperature hopefully it's at least 160 degrees farenheight.
+Need to check the output temperature hopefully it's at least 160 degrees Fahrenheit.
 Was around 173 after the natural release.

 After the natural release I ran the results though the coffee stand filter right into the mug / insulated thermos for  storage.